cdk8s-team/cdk8s/research/README.md

 Welcome to the *cdk8s* research facility!

+The goal of this facility is two fold:

 1. Share the research being done by core team members with the community.
 2. Collect additional ideas thought of by the community.